fuma-nama/fumadocs/packages/create-next-docs/README.md

-# Create Next Docs App
+# Create Fumadocs App

-A CLI tool to create new Next.js documentation sites with Next Docs UI.
+A CLI tool to create new Next.js documentation sites with Fumadocs.

 ```bash
 npx create-next-docs-app